luxonis/XLink/src/pc/protocols/wrap_libusb.md

 ## Overview

-`dp::libusb` wraps the C apis of [libusb](https://libusb.info/) with C++ unique resource classes that follow RAII semantics to automatically dispose resources.
-A simple type `dp::unique_resource_ptr` derives from `std::unique_ptr` and takes a C-function as a template parameter for the C api to dispose the resource.
-Most `dp::libusb` classes derive from this resource type.
+`dp::libusb` wraps the C apis of [libusb](https://libusb.info/) with C++ unique resource classes that follow RAII semantics for ownership and automatic disposal of resources.
+A simple class `dp::unique_resource_ptr` derives from `std::unique_ptr` with an additional template parameter for a C-function pointer to dispose the resource.
+Most `dp::libusb` classes derive from this base resource type.

+`dp::libusb` is currently focused on the needs of XLink; the protocol to communicate with Intel Movidius/Myriad devices.
+A `std::shared_ptr` base for resources was considered for some use cases.
+It was not implemented due to the limited needs of XLink.

 Many raw libusb types, e.g. `libusb_device_descriptor`, are used in their simple POD form.
-Some resources are not implemented, e.g. asynchronous device I/O.
+Some libusb resources are not implemented, e.g. asynchronous device I/O.

-`dp::libusb` is currently focused on the needs of XLink; the protocol to communicate with Intel Movidius/Myriad devices.

 ## Rules